 The City of Wellington (“City”) is subject to the municipal codes and ordinances of the State of Kentucky, and Metro Louisville, in addition to our own City ordinances.
-View City of Wellington Ordinances (PDF) / Additional Municipal Orders and Ordinances Since Codification
+View the Code of Ordinances/ Other Documents

 Overview of Important Wellington Ordinances: